Frequently asked questions

 What kinds of therapists do you work with at reflect?

-reflect represents the largest self-pay network of top clinicians in the Bay Area, and each therapist has been pre-screened and vetted for you by our team. reflect therapists hold advanced degrees in psychology or related fields (masters or doctorate) and undergo a rigorous state licensure process.
+reflect represents the largest self-pay network of top clinicians in California, and each therapist has been pre-screened and vetted for you by our team. reflect therapists hold advanced degrees in psychology or related fields (masters or doctorate) and undergo a rigorous state licensure process.
 We work with licensed clinicians and experienced associates completing their certification hours who are supervised by a licensed therapist or clincial organization we partner with.
 All therapists are registered with their respective state licensing boards.
 Learn more about degree types here.

 Can I attend therapy if I'm under the age of 18?